namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 Actually, vibe coded projects, have precursors, similar in incomprehensibility and or black-box-ness.
 That is, closed-source or DRM projects.

 I believe Armando also made a perl joke during his talk as well; vibe code or code gen as write only code, is not only buggy but also high entropy, low signal to noise.
 Though verifiable.
-DRM, closed source, already has threatened open source , with Https://malus.sh , a la Evil Corp, potentially as a joke but mayve not.
+DRM, closed source, already has threatened open source , with Https://malus.sh , a la Evil Corp, potentially as a joke but maybe not.

-But neural code next.js cloudflare vnext is alrwady an example.
+But neural code next.js cloudflare vnext is already an example.
 [21] [22].
-Thoggh, to Mo Bitar point on  nature vibe coding hands, with DNA being the neural code, and life being the unit test suite  , yes but the robotics analogy is apt w.r.t.
+Though, to Mo Bitar point on  nature vibe coding hands, with DNA being the neural code, and life being the unit test suite  , yes but the robotics analogy is apt w.r.t.
 RL, since evolution has no simulation.
-And thqts why it takes millions of years to add a opposable thumb.
+And thats why it takes millions of years to add a opposable thumb.
 RL , interacting with the real worl, is the tricky part

 A consultant.